Rohitshede/Health-Insurance-Price-Prediction/README.md

 - Charges (target)

 ## Usage
-Run the Jupyter notebook Health_Insurance_Prediction.ipynb to see the data preprocessing, model training, evaluation, and predictions.
+Run the Jupyter notebook "Health_Insurance_Prediction.ipynb" to see the data preprocessing, model training, evaluation, and predictions.
 Modify the notebook as needed for experimenting with different models, features, or parameters.

 ## Model Evaluation